jellyfisheart/jellyfisheart/README.md

 I'm medicated.
 Nothing is serious to me.
-If you have an issue tell me flat out ❣️ WE (as in you and me) don't have time for this.
-Go outside and smell the flowers for a change
+If you have an issue tell me flat out ❣️ WE (as in you and me) don't have time for this

 Don't be a piece of shit.